 The company also purchased a 100 percent interest in claims surrounding the Crown JV lands from Invenio Resources Corp. and Palladon Ventures Ltd. for Cdn $325,000.
 NSR's on these claims range from two to five percent.

 A drilling program was initiated in 2012 on both the portion of the property on which it has an option to acquire a 100 percent interest for U.S. $1 million and on the 100 percent owned land surrounding the crown option claims (which includes the royal zone).
 Drill results from this program can be accessed in the Geomark Exploration Ltd. press release dated September 26, 2012 available here and in the Pine Cliff press release dated February 14, 2013 available here.
 The goal is to develop a critical mass of near surface, low grade gold mineralization of sufficient size to justify a low cost heap leaching operation.
 Several zones of gold mineralization, outside of the existing resource, have been identified on the claim block.
-A second phase of drilling is planned for the second quarter of 2013 to follow-up results of the initial drill program and test exploration targets elsewhere on the property.
+A second phase of drilling took place during the second and third quarter of 2013 to follow-up results of the initial drill program and test exploration targets elsewhere on the property.

 Martin Eastwood, P.Geo. is the Senior Exploration Geologist and is the designated Qualified Person for the Kings Canyon project.